Amex Gold to Platinum upgrade offer

 My Citi Prestige earns more points on dining and groceries

-The problem is that my Citi Prestige has consistently targeted me for a 5X bonus on grocery spending.
 Since the Citi Prestige also earns 5X points on dining, I’ve been using it for my grocery and dining purchases instead of the Amex Gold.

 The Amex Platinum Card is a better fit (for now)

 I already have a Priority Pass membership with dining credits from my Citi Prestige.
-Adding an Amex Platinum Card to my wallet expands my lounge options significantly, allowing me access to Centurion, Lufthansa, and Delta SkyClub lounges (with stipulations).
+Adding an Amex Platinum Card to my wallet expands my lounge options significantly, giving me access to Centurion, Lufthansa, and Delta SkyClub lounges (with stipulations).

 In the past, Amex FHR has offered me tremendous savings and perks on hotel bookings.
 I’ve received the third night free, valuable room upgrades, complimentary breakfast, activity credits, and more.